dentarg/auth0-blog/_posts/2017-08-23-javascript-for-microcontrollers-and-iot-part-4.markdown

 In the first video we can see the lock being unlocked (blue LED) when a valid fingerprint is read.
 In the second video we can see the lock being unlocked without a time limit when a critical condition is detected (gas leak).
 When the gas leak stops, a valid fingerprint can reset the lock to its normal state.

 ## Aside: JavaScript at Auth0
 At [Auth0](https://auth0.com/) we use JavaScript heavily.
 Using our authentication and authorization server from your JavaScript web apps is a piece of cake.
 Here's one simple example using ECMAScript 2015 features and the [Auth0.js library](https://github.com/auth0/auth0.js).
-You could use this to expose an authenticated API from your Photon by using `TCPServer` and checking the validity of a JWT.
+You could use this to expose an authenticated API from your Espruino app by using the HTTP library and checking the validity of a JWT.

 This is the main client-side script to authenticate and authorize a user to access an API.
 It also updates the DOM to show some user data.
-You can send this as part of a HTML page served directly from the Photon.
+You can send this as part of a HTML page served directly from the ESP8266.
+We showed how to do this in [post 3 of this series using the Particle Photon](https://auth0.com/blog/javascript-for-microcontrollers-and-iot-part-3/).

 ```javascript
 const auth0 = new window.auth0.WebAuth({